-Understanding 4/20 as a Percentage: A full breakdown
+Understanding 4/20 as a Percentage: A complete walkthrough

 Converting fractions to percentages is a fundamental skill in mathematics with wide-ranging applications in everyday life, from calculating discounts to understanding statistical data.
-This full breakdown gets into the specific conversion of the fraction 4/20 into a percentage, explaining the process step-by-step and exploring related concepts to build a strong foundational understanding.
+This practical guide breaks down the specific conversion of the fraction 4/20 into a percentage, explaining the process step-by-step and exploring related concepts to build a strong foundational understanding.
 We'll also address common misconceptions and answer frequently asked questions to ensure a complete grasp of the topic.

 Introduction: The Basics of Percentages